dmd-program/dmd-400-sp17/capstone-project-document.md

    * Who are notable people, companies or institutions for your chosen project field?
    * What are the historical and contemporary issues related to the field in question?
    * What are some related projects, events, objects, works of art or design that inspired your capstone work?
-   * Include citations according to bibliography format used (APA, MLA)
+   * Include citations according to bibliography format used \(APA, MLA\)
 8. **Production**
    * Production requirements will vary between projects.
 Outline your process here and include any images or documentation that might be helpful to communicate it.
 9. **Conclusion**
    * Summarize the results of the capstone project.
 10. **Bibliography**
+    * List research materials that support the project with associated citations throughout the document.
-    * APA or MLA format is accepted.
+    * Choose either APA or MLA format.
+Be consistent throughout the document.
-    * Consistency is most important.
 11. **Image credits** \(optional\)
 12. **Appendix** \(optional\)

+### Submission details

+1. Did you export the document into PDF format?
+If so, upload the document to Canvas by the indicated deadline.